JonMurphy/RPZ_add-on/README.md

 # RPZ - Response Policy Zones
-Response Policy Zones (RPZ) is a mechanism that makes it possible to define local policies in a standardised way and load  policies from external sources.  [^1].
+Response Policy Zone (RPZ) is a mechanism that makes it possible to define local policies in a standardised way and load  policies from external sources.  [^1].
 The base functionality of blocking DNS is similar to piHole but without the pretty graphics.  (there are no plans to add the pretty grphics).

 Note: Domains blocked by RPZ are not DROPped or REJECTed like when using a Firewall Rule.
 RPZ only blocks the domain name lookup.
 If a user decides to enter an IP address to get to their favorite site, RPZ will not stop it from happening.
 If this is needed I suggest using [IP Address Blocklists](https://www.ipfire.org/docs/configuration/firewall/ipblocklist).